charmed-osm/srs-enb-ue-operator/README.md

 ## Relations

-- **lte-core**: LTE Core Interface.
-Retrieves MME ipv4 address from the core network.
+- **lte-core**: The LTE core interface is used to connect to a 4G/LTE core network via its MME IPv4 address.